The Cliffs of Moher is the star attraction of Ireland’s dramatic coastline.

 It is also one of the most deadly tourist attractions in the world.
 With strong winds and no railings along the cliff walks, a number of people have fallen to their deaths and endangered others who have tried to rescue them.

-Getting to the Cliffs of Moher from Dublin
+How to Get to The Cliffs of Moher from Dublin

 Option 1: Sign up for a tour, sit back and relax and have the logistics be someone else’s problem.